 What is mechanical assembly?

 Mechanical assembly requires the use of fittings, generally working on the compression principle, to join different materials together.
 It is most commonly used with PE for joining the PE to a pipe or fitting of a different material, or in circumstances where fusion is not feasible.
-Mechanical fittings generally include a stiffener which is placed inside the pipe or fitting to ensure stability when the fitting is compressed.
-These stiffeners are also designed to withstand end loading where...
+Larger diameter mechanical fittings can include a stiffener which is placed inside the pipe or fitting to ensure stability when the fitting is compressed, but these are generally not required in smaller diameter...

 Under what circumstances are the different methods used?